YicongHong/Discrete-Continuous-VLN/README.md

 Follow the [Habitat Installation Guide](https://github.com/facebookresearch/habitat-lab#installation) to install [`habitat-lab`](https://github.com/facebookresearch/habitat-lab) and [`habitat-sim`](https://github.com/facebookresearch/habitat-sim).
 We use version [`v0.2.1`](https://github.com/facebookresearch/habitat-lab/releases/tag/v0.2.1) (the latest version) in all our experiments.
 In brief:

-1. Clone a stable version from the github repository and install habitat-lab.
+1. Create a virtual environment.
+Clone a stable version from the github repository and install habitat-lab.
 Note that python>=3.7 is required for working with habitat-lab.
 The command below will install the core of Habitat Lab as well as the habitat_baselines along with all additional requirements.
     ```bash
     git clone --branch stable https://github.com/facebookresearch/habitat-lab.git
     cd habitat-lab